nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for iBook.

-4. Double-click the file to start the app.
-Alternatively, try typing `java -jar ibook.jar` in a terminal in the same directory as the file to start it.
+4. Type `java -jar ibook.jar` in a terminal in the same directory as the file to start it.
+Alternatively, double-click the file to start the app.

     If you are using macOS, please look at [FAQ](#5-faq) before proceeding.